 |If a procedure declaration is preceded by the keyword Private, this makes the procedure only available to the current module.
 It cannot be accessed from any other modules, or from the Excel workbook.|

 If no keyword is inserted at the start of a VBA Function or Sub declaration, then the default setting is for the procedure to be Public (i.e. to be accessible from anywhere in the VBA Project).
-This is different to variable declarations, which are Private by default.
+This differs from variable declarations, which are Private by default.

 If you want to exit a VBA Function or Sub procedure before it has run to the end, you can do this using the Exit Function or the Exit Sub command.
 This is illustrated below, in a simple Function procedure that expects to receive a positive value to work with.
 If the value received is not positive, the function cannot continue, so it highlights the error to the user and exits the procedure immediately: